-The Creative Writing and History programme places great emphasis on the development of academic and transferable skills such as judgement, critical thinking and analysis in addition to the acquisition of relevant knowledge and understanding.
+The History programme places great emphasis on the development of academic and transferable skills such as judgement, critical thinking and analysis in addition to the acquisition of historical knowledge and understanding.
 The practical application of critical skills is developed through the investigation of themes from the mediaeval and Renaissance period to the present day in a Welsh, British, European and international context.
-The Glyndŵr University Creative Writing and History programme provides a strong platform for both employment and postgraduate study.
+The Glyndŵr University History programme provides a strong platform for both employment and postgraduate study.